prashuk/iOS-Swift/Multi-Threading/README.md

 GCD is built on top of threads.
 Under the hood it manages a shared thread pool.
 With GCD you add blocks of code or work items to **dispatch queues** and GCD decides which thread to execute them on.

-As you structure your code, you’ll find code blocks that can run simultaneously and some that should not.
-This then allows you to use GCD to take advantage of concurrent execution.

-*Note that GCD decides how much **parallelism** it requires based on the system and available system resources.
-It’s important to note that parallelism requires concurrency, but concurrency does not guarantee parallelism.*
+Note that GCD decides how much **parallelism** it requires based on the system and available system resources.

+It’s important to note that parallelism requires concurrency, but concurrency does not guarantee parallelism.

 Basically, concurrency is about **structure** while parallelism is about **execution**.

 #### Queues

 As mentioned before, GCD operates on **dispatch queues** through a class named `DispatchQueue`.
-You submit units of work to this **queue** and GCD will execute them in a **FIFO** order , guaranteeing that the first task submitted is the first one started.
+You submit units of work to this **queue** and GCD will execute them in a **FIFO** order, guaranteeing that the first task submitted is the first one started.

 **Dispatch queues are thread-safe** which means that you can access them from multiple threads simultaneously.
-The benefits of GCD are apparent when you understand how dispatch queues provide **thread safety to parts of your own code.
-The key to this is to choose the right *kind* of dispatch queue and the right *dispatching function* to submit your work to the queue.**
+The benefits of GCD are apparent when you understand how dispatch queues provide thread safety to parts of your own code.
+The key to this is to choose the right *kind* of dispatch queue and the right *dispatching function* to submit your work to the queue.

 Queues can be either ***serial*** or ***concurrent***.

 * Serial queues guarantee that only one task runs at any given time.
 GCD controls the execution timing.
-You won’t know the amount of time between one task ending and the next one beginning:  a work item starts to be executed once the previous one has finished (unless of course it’s the first item assigned in the queue)
+You won’t know the amount of time between one task ending and the next one beginning:  a work item starts to be executed once the previous one has finished

 <img src="https://koenig-media.raywenderlich.com/uploads/2014/09/Serial-Queue-Swift-480x272.png" alt="grand central dispatch tutorial" style="zoom:75%;" />

 * Concurrent queues allow multiple tasks to run at the same time.
 The queue guarantees tasks start in the order you add them.
-Tasks can finish in any order and you have no knowledge of the time it will take for the next task to start, nor the number of tasks that are running at any given time. the work items are executed in parallel
+Tasks can finish in any order and you have no knowledge of the time it will take for the next task to start, nor the number of tasks that are running at any given time.

+  The work items are executed in parallel

 <img src="https://koenig-media.raywenderlich.com/uploads/2014/09/Concurrent-Queue-Swift-480x272.png" alt="grand central dispatch tutorial" style="zoom:75%;" />